 Some of the most attractive ski tours in the area are found along the Helgalandskysten: this is renowned for being Norway’s most scenic coastal road (and they’ve quite a few to choose from!)

-The area is littered with dramatic coastal mountains and hundreds of offshore islands – some of the larger ones are accessible by bridges and offer great ski touring.
-In the far south of this region, the famous Glomfjord is a stunning spot and also has a small ski hill overlooking the fjord.
+The area is home to dramatic coastal mountains and numerous offshore islands – some of the larger ones are accessible by bridges and offer great ski touring.
 Needless to say, photo opportunities are excellent and we always stop to take shots of scenery and wildlife along the way.

 Further inland, we have access to higher inner alpine summits around the Svartisen National Park – this area offers quite a different climate, being a far colder and drier continental snowpack, with views of distant icecaps and high arctic tundra scenery.